-Problem: more unifiers, hence bigger search space.
-Suppose we want to prove $((A \to B) \to A) \to A$ .
-If we allow for instantiation of the free variables A and B, we could easily end up proving $((A \to A) \to A) \to A$ .
+Problem: more unifiers, hence bigger search space334.

+333Suppose we want to prove $((A \to B) \to A) \to A$.
+If we allow for instantiation of the free variables A and B, we could easily end up proving $((A \to A) \to A) \to A$.
 This is probably not what we want.
-In fact the proof has little to do with the proof of $((A \to B) \to A) \to A$ that is schematic in A and B. In terms of $\mathcal{M}{Prop}$ , we want to prove $\bigwedge AB.\llbracket((A \to B) \to A) \to A\rrbracket$ Recall that $((A \rightarrow B) \rightarrow A) \rightarrow A$ is Peirce's law.
+In fact the proof has little to do with the proof of $((A \to B) \to A) \to A$ that is schematic in A and B. In terms of \mathcal{M}{Prop} , we want to prove $\bigwedge AB.\llbracket((A \to B) \to A) \to A\rrbracket$ Recall that $((A \rightarrow B) \rightarrow A) \rightarrow A$ is Peirce's law.
+334The more free variables in the goal we allow Isabelle to instantiate, the more unifiers there are.
+This may increase the search space to the extent of making it impossible to find a proof.
 Two Kinds of Free Variables In Isabelle, control over instantiation is given by having two kinds of free variables: - ordinary variables must not become instatiated; - metavariables (unknowns, schematic variables) may become instantiated.
 In goals we can have both kinds, in rules we have metavariables.
-Try it out in Isabelle!
-Once a theorem is proven, any free variables will be made metavariables, and the reading is as for rules: The theorem is implicitly universally quantified over the free variables.
-To understand the difference, try proving $A \land B \rightarrow P$ and $A \land B \rightarrow ?P$ in Isabelle.
+Try it out in Isabelle!335 Once a theorem is proven, any free variables will be made metavariables336, and the reading is as for rules: The theorem is implicitly universally quantified over the free variables.
+335To understand the difference, try proving $A \wedge B \rightarrow P$ and $A \wedge B \rightarrow ?P$ in Isabelle.
 The first won't succeed while the second may succeed in various ways.
-Prove $A \wedge B \rightarrow ?P$ in Isabelle and save (qed) it as a theorem and then have a look at the theorem.
-13.6 Conclusion on Isabelle's Metalogic The logic $\mathcal{M}$ and its proof system are small.
+336Prove $A \wedge B \rightarrow ?P$ in Isabelle and save (qed) it as a theorem and then have a look at the theorem.
+13.6 Conclusion on Isabelle's Metalogic The logic \mathcal{M} and its proof system are small.